wduquette/whd-advent/README.md

 Will's Text Adventure is meant to be a simple Infocom-like text adventure game.
 I'm writing it as an exercise in learning to program in Clojure.

+If you look at the code and ask, "Why on earth is he doing *that*?
+He ought to be doing *this* instead!" then by all means write me an issue!

 ## Usage

 The game is a simple console application.
 To build and run it: